Skip to footer content

 $vbLabelText $csharpLabel

-IronOCR is designed to handle both messy and clean inputs, giving you control over quality and layout extraction at every step.
+IronOCR handles both messy and clean inputs with image correction filters, color correction, and orientation fixes, giving developers control over quality and layout extraction at every step.
+For specific regions, use OCR region of an image or crop regions.

 IssueIronOCR Solution

-Before we wrap up, here’s a quick side-by-side comparison to highlight the key differences between IronOCR and LLM-based OCR solutions.
-This summary distills the most important considerations—performance, accuracy, integration, and privacy—into a format you can evaluate at a glance.
+Before concluding, here's a side-by-side comparison highlighting the key differences between IronOCR and LLM-based OCR solutions.
+This summary distills the most important considerations—performance, accuracy, integration, and privacy—into an at-a-glance format.

-LLMs are great for complex text understanding.
-But when you need to extract text accurately, securely, and at scale, IronOCR is the smarter choice.
+LLMs excel at complex text understanding.
+However, when developers need to extract text accurately, securely, and at scale, IronOCR is the smarter choice.
+With features like DPI optimization, screenshot processing, and support for multi-frame TIFFs and GIFs, it's built for real-world production use.
+The library offers complete tutorials and specialized document reading.

 FeatureIronOCRLLM-Based OCR